awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 all of these libraries, but is sometimes compatible with recent older versions.
-The configure script attempts to add these libraries to LDFLAGS during installation, but in order to compile your code with O₂scl, you will need to include, e.g. ``-lo2scl -lgsl -lgslcblas -lm``.
+The configure script attempts to add these libraries to LDFLAGS during installation, but in order to compile your code with O₂scl, you will need to include, e.g.
+``-lo2scl -lhdf5 -lgsl -lgslcblas -lm``.
 The sections below describe several different ways of installing O₂scl.

 It is important to ensure that O₂scl is compiled with the same version of the HDF5 libraries that it is linked with when compiling code based on O₂scl.
 In order to help resolve these version conflicts, ``acol -v`` reports the two different HDF5 versions so that it is easy to check that they are the same.
-This is also particularly important when python support is enabled, as O₂scl and h5py should also be working from the same HDF5 version (see more information about Python support below).
+This is also particularly important when Python support is enabled, as O₂scl and h5py should also be working from the same HDF5 version (see more information about Python support below).